 Their collaboration on the subject began while Bob was advising Ed, then a believing but troubled Christian, about his “dark night of the soul” with a fundamentalist sect of Lutheranism.
 Ed realized there was a grave conflict between evolution and his inherited faith.

-Having both accepted the reality of evolution, the two friends–one a longtime atheist, the other still wanting to hold onto at least some form of Deism–agreed to research its theological implications and the various ways that Christian writers have tried to smooth things over.
+Having both accepted the reality of evolution, the two friends–one a longtime atheist, the other then still wanting to hold onto at least some form of Deism–agreed to research its theological implications and the various ways that Christian writers have tried to smooth things over.
 What they found was a rough landscape of troublesome issues that defy the evolution-embracing efforts of many earnest liberal theologians.
 Join them on a tour of the place, under subheadings like “Eden Disorder,” “Groping for Gaps,” and “Shoveling After the Parade.”